Yannyehao/Isaac-Lab-Push/README.md

 [![Docs status](https://img.shields.io/badge/docs-passing-brightgreen.svg)](https://isaac-sim.github.io/IsaacLab)
 [![License](https://img.shields.io/badge/license-BSD--3-yellow.svg)](https://opensource.org/licenses/BSD-3-Clause)

+## Introduction

+[**Isaac Lab**](https://github.com/isaac-sim/IsaacLab) was used as the simulation platform for our project to implement and evaluate hierarchical control and reinforcement learning algorithms for multi-block manipulation tasks.

-[**Isaac Lab**](https://github.com/isaac-sim/IsaacLab) is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
+Isaac Lab is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
 It is built upon [NVIDIA Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) to leverage the latest simulation capabilities for photo-realistic scenes and fast and accurate simulation.